Route4Me Alternatives: Route Planners That Cost Less

 Weaknesses

 Route4Me’s modular structure does make it flexible, but many of the add-on modules are features that come standard in other routing software.
-Both Routific and Circuit, for example, build in the ability to schedule driver breaks out of the box.
+Both Routific and Spoke Dispatch, for example, build in the ability to schedule driver breaks out of the box.
 With Route4Me, it’s a paid extra.

-Route4Me is expensive.
-Its base tier costs $239 a month — and that’s without any route optimization!
+Route4Me is also expensive.
+When it last published its pricing information, the starter tier cost $400 a month — and that’s without only the most basic route optimization!
 The cost of extra modules can add up fast, too.
 Many of the most commonly used modules are free, but others cost — a lot, in some cases.
-The curbside delivery module, for example, is $799 a month.

 Finally, Route4Me’s actual route optimization is weak.
 Its algorithm produces short, mathematically efficient routes: but the shortest route is not necessarily the best route.
 That’s because routes have to be driven by actual humans, and what looks good to an algorithm can look crazy to a human.
 Route planning apps with poorly developed route optimization algorithms often produce criss-crossing routes that loop back on themselves, or routes where two addresses on the same block will be served by different drivers.